 - 17. Arizona Acute Care Program (AACP).
 The AACP is a statewide, managed care system which delivers acute care services through prepaid, capitated MCOs that AHCCCS calls "Health Plans."
 Most Health Plan contracts are awarded by Geographic Service Area (GSA), which is a specific county or defined grouping of counties designated by AHCCCS within which a Contractor provides, directly or through subcontract, covered health care to members enrolled with that Contractor.
-AACP enrollees receive most Medicaid-covered services through the Health Plans, but receive, on a "carve out" basis, behavioral health services through a separate PIHP contract and certain specialty care services for children eligible under the CRS Program through a separate MCO contract. - a) AACP Eligibility Those Groups identified in Table 1. - b) Enrollment The Arizona DES processes applications and determines acute care Medicaid eligibility for children, pregnant women, families and non-disabled adults under the age of 65 years.
+AACP enrollees receive most Medicaid-covered services through the Health Plans, but receive, on a "carve out" basis, behavioral health services through a separate PIHP contract.
+The one exception to the behavioral health carve out is for AACP members with a serious mental illness residing in Maricopa County who receive their acute care and behavioral health services through the PIHP.
+In addition, AACP members with a CRS condition receive all of their care acute care and treatment for CRS and behavioral health care conditions through a separate MCO contract. - a) AACP Eligibility Those Groups identified in Table 1. - b) Enrollment The Arizona DES processes applications and determines acute care Medicaid eligibility for children, pregnant women, families and non-disabled adults under the age of 65 years.
 The Social Security Administration (SSA) determines eligibility for the Supplemental Security Income (SSI) cash-related groups, and AHCCCS determines eligibility for the SSI- related aged and disabled groups, Medicare Savings Programs, women diagnosed with breast or cervical cancer, and Freedom to Work recipients.
 Individuals determined eligible must then select and enroll in a Health Plan, or they will be auto-assigned by the AHCCCS administration. - The State will not make individuals eligible based on applications received on and/or after July 8, 2011, for AHCCCS benefits from adults without dependent children with family income up to 100 percent of the FPL.
-Adults without dependent children who were enrolled in the AHCCCS under Demonstration project #11-W-00032/9 and #21-W-00009/9 as of July 8, 2011, will continue to receive AHCCCS benefits under this Demonstration as long as such individuals continue to meet the State's eligibility criteria and redetermination requirements. - ii.
+Adults without dependent children who were enrolled in the AHCCCS under Demonstration project #11-W-00032/9 and #21-W-00009/9 as of July 8, 2011, will continue to receive AHCCCS benefits under this Demonstration as long as such individuals continue to meet the State's eligibility criteria and redetermination requirements.

+- ii.
 The State may open new enrollment for the adults without dependent children population.
 The State must notify CMS prior to re-opening enrollment, and must include a process by which it will notify the public, such as the use of public forums, tribal consultations, and community stakeholder meetings. - iii.
-The State must maintain eligibility for individuals who were enrolled in AHCCCS under Demonstration #11-W-00032/9 and #21-W-00009/9 as of July 8, 2011 in the adults without dependent children population unless the individuals no longer meet the eligibility criteria.

-- c) Benefits Benefits for AACP and the expansion population authorized by the 1115 Demonstration will consist of all acute care benefits covered under the Medicaid State plan (see Attachment G), unless otherwise noted within these STCs. - i.
+The State must maintain eligibility for individuals who were enrolled in AHCCCS under Demonstration #11-W-00032/9 and #21-W-00009/9 as of July 8, 2011 in the adults without dependent children population unless the individuals no longer meet the eligibility criteria. - c) Benefits Benefits for AACP and the expansion population authorized by the 1115 Demonstration will consist of all acute care benefits covered under the Medicaid State plan (see Attachment G), unless otherwise noted within these STCs. - i.
 Notice - The State must include the CMS Central Office when submitting a State plan amendment (SPA) to the CMS Regional Office that would impact the expansion population authorized by the 1115 Demonstration inclusive of: - a.
 The proposed date of implementation; - b.
 The date the State plans to submit the SPA; and - c.
 Revised budget neutrality projections. - ii.
 Demonstration Amendment.
 CMS reserves the right to require the State to submit an amendment if it is determined that it is warranted. - iii.
 Behavioral health services are outlined in Table 2 and subject to limitations set forth in the existing State plan.